 Synonyms: Dipsacaceae APNI*

-Distribution and occurrence: World: 11 genera, 450 species, northern temperate regions & tropical mountains.
-Australia: 4 genera, 5 species, Qld, N.S.W., Vic., Tas.
+Distribution and occurrence: World: 35 genera, c.
+950 species, mostly northern temperate regions & tropical mountains.
+Not native to Australia, New zealand or Antarctica.
+Australia: 9 genera, 19 species (naturalised) , W.A., Qld, N.S.W., L.H.I., A.C.T., Vic., Tas.

 Angiosperm Phylogeny Website (Family: Caprifoliaceae, Order: Dipsacales)